 Weather conditions

-Sagging gates can also occur, usually due to surrounding posts sagging in the ground or failing parts.
-A gate may also sag because its heaviness forced the frame out of alignment.
+Sagging gates can occur due to surrounding posts sagging in the ground or failing parts.
+A gate can also sag if its heaviness forced the frame out of alignment.
 To fix this, you can install a tension rod with a turnbuckle adjustment for $5 to $15, excluding labor.
 Another way to mend a misaligned gate is to remove it from the hinges and attach a new wood diagonal bracing kit for between $15 and $40, not including labor.

 In most cases, sagging or leaning is a complicated repair and not a DIY project.
 Homeowners should call a professional to diagnose the problem and give a quote to fix it.

-Gate repair work ranges from $115 to $340 and can include anything from replacing parts to mending structural damage.
-The type of damage and whether a homeowner has a wooden or metal gate will determine how much or little a homeowner will pay to fix it.
+Gate repair costs range from $100 to $400 and can include anything from replacing parts to fixing structural damage.
+The type of damage and whether you have a wooden or metal gate will determine how much you pay to fix it.

 Problems with gates can include: